-Because parents, educators and the children themselves see and understand the benefits they offer.
+Because parents, educators, and the children themselves see and understand the benefits they offer.

 It is recommended that the children are sent with the mindset of wanting to be given the best, for their young minds to explore their early interests, instead of being afraid to lose out in the rat race.
 Of course, there are parents who wish to develop their children at home as well, but do not have the time to do so because of work commitments.
 This also contributes to the growing demand.

 It is true to say that early childhood is a special period for children.
-Indeed, in the first two years of a child’s life, his or her brain develops at lighting speed.
+Indeed, in the first two years of a child’s life, his or her brain develops at lightning speed.
 When the child reaches three years of age, intelligence and emotional growth come into play.
 They experience a continuous learning curve that sets the foundation on which they shape the rest of their lives.

 And how do children learn?

 They learn and widen their world through social interaction, play, creativity and other stimuli.
 Therefore, it is imperative that kids must be appropriately and sufficiently stimulated during that time.
 This will place them in desirable positions for future development as they grow.

 Instead of only building academic excellence, enrichment classes fulfill the need to shift to enhancing a different set of skills and abilities: those that make us unique and improve our personal qualities.